chriscareycode/nagiostv-react/README.md

 Preparing the client settings file (optional)
 ------------
 By default, settings are saved to a browser cookie.
-If you want to save settings on the server, so all users of NagiosTV will get those settings, you need to create a client-settings.json file and set permissions on that file so NagiosTV (Apache) can edit it.
+If you want to save settings on the server, so all users of NagiosTV will get those settings, you need to create a client-settings.json file.
+If you want the NagiosTV web interface to be able to save to this server configuration file, you will also want to set permissions on that file.
 In the example below, I set the file permission to 777, but you could optionally just give access to the "apache" ("www-data" on Debian/ubuntu) user.

 ```console
 $ sudo touch client-settings.json